msalemor/llm-use-cases/README.md

-# OpenAI - Common Use Cases
+# LLM/Foundation Model - Common Use Cases

 ## Common Use Cases